 I will officiate a wedding ANYWHERE ON OAHU!
-Below is a list I have curated of beaches around Oahu with notation of if a use permit is required for that beach location.
-I provide links to videos I have taken at beaches when available.
-Keep in mind most beaches are busy on weekends but you can have the beach practically to yourself on weekdays.
+Below is a list I have curated of beaches, parks and gardens around Oahu with notation of if a use permit is required for that location.

-Beaches and Parks Around Oahu
+Beaches and Parks By Location On Oahu

-🌊The state of Hawaii requires a use permit at some, but not all beaches.
+Choosing a location for your ceremony can be overwhelming because there are so many amazing options available.
+I am happy to provide specific location suggestions to couples based on the couple’s ideas of their ideal background after their deposit to have me officiate the ceremony has been paid.
+The state of Hawaii requires a use permit at some, but not all beaches.
 I note which beaches require a use permit on this page as well as my rate to officiate a wedding at each beach.
 An additional fee of $50 is charged for ceremonies on beaches and parks that require a use permit and I will obtain the use permit for your ceremony.

 Nimitz Beach